zanderlewis/dnsmasq-python/README.md

 > dnsmasq is not typically used on Windows.
 Consider using WSL for a Linux environment.

 > [!NOTE]\
 > dPIR does not run development servers.
 You must start your development server first.
+Additionally, dPIR must be running before you view your newly created development server.

 ## Table of Contents